The best tablet is going to change based on what you need it for, but no matter what that is, we've got you covered here.

 When it comes to finding the best tablet for drawing, again, the options are quite plentiful, but if we had to pick one that stood out from the crowd, we'd say this Wacom Cintiq 22 is a great option to consider.

-It boasts a large HD display, and its Wacom Pen 2 has impressive pressure sensitivity, allowing you to really control the types of marks your making when creating.
+It boasts a large HD display and its Wacom Pen 2 has impressive pressure sensitivity, allowing you to really control the types of marks you're making when creating.

 It's also got an anti-glare finish, so if you're drawing outside you should still be able to see what you're working on.